open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 and the timestamp query.
 It is the `SELECT SLEEP(1)` query that leads to the slowness.

-You can also learn the slowness from the aggregated statistics of the database by metrics.
-And that is the observability the otelsql can provide to know what your application is doing with the database.
+You can also learn about the slowness from the aggregated statistics of the database by metrics.
+Such is the observability otelsql can provide so you can learn what your application is doing with the database.

 ## Compatibility